ankita2004-anks41/IMAGE_recognitio--ML/README.md

 Model training, evaluation, and optimization Visualization of results and metrics
-Collaboration and documentation best practices Showcasing ML projects for recruiters
+Collaboration and documentation best practices Showcasing ML projects for recruiters.

-What You Have to Do (Step-by-Step):
+**Completion of project involves Steps:
-Preprocess and Explore Your Dataset
+1.Preprocess and Explore Your Dataset.
-Download a free image dataset (e.g., MNIST, Cats vs. Dogs, CIFAR-10 from Kaggle);
+2.Download a free image dataset (e.g., MNIST, Cats vs. Dogs, CIFAR-10 from Kaggle);
   normalize, resize, and visualize sample images using Python and OpenCV.
-Build & Train Your First CNN Model
+3.Build & Train First CNN Model.
-Implement a basic convolutional neural network using TensorFlow/Keras in Google Colab, train it on your dataset, and monitor accuracy/loss metrics.
+4.Implement a basic convolutional neural network using TensorFlow/Keras in Google Colab, train it on your dataset, and monitor accuracy/loss metrics.
-Enhance with Data Augmentation & Model Evaluation Apply image augmentation techniques (rotation, flipping) and evaluate your model using metrics like accuracy, precision, recall, F1-score, and confusion matrix.
+5.Enhance with Data Augmentation & Model Evaluation.
+6.Apply image augmentation techniques (rotation, flipping) and evaluate your model using metrics like accuracy, precision, recall, F1-score, and confusion matrix.
 Visualize your results using Matplotlib.
+7.Optimize with Transfer Learning
+  Fine-tune a pre-trained model (e.g., MobileNetV2 or similar) on your dataset, compare its performance to your custom CNN, and analyze improvements.
+Participate in the live demo competition.